cmccarthy15/Wellness-React-Props/README.md

 ## Setup
 After cloning down the project:
-- Run `git branch -b yourname` in your terminal to create your own branch
+- Run `git checkout -b yourname` in your terminal to create your own branch
 - Run `npm install` in your terminal
-- Run `npm start` and your react application will also start, on port `3000`.
+- Run `npm start` and your react application will start on port `3000`.
-- Remeber to `git add .` then `git commit -m "helpful message"` and `git push` when you're done or before lecture.
+- Remember to `git add .` then `git commit -m "helpful message"` and `git push` when you're done or before lecture.

 ## What You Already Have